Here’s an unmistakable blues name: Hurricane Ruth. When she sings, she blows the room away.

 How does this whirlwind translate on a studio recording?
-Like the sound of a blues monsoon on “Ain’t Ready for the Grave,” which will be released on March 10.
+Like the sound of a blues monsoon on “Ain’t Ready for the Grave,” which was released on March 10, 2017

 A resident of Glen Carbon in Central Illinois, Hurricane Ruth LaMaster has performed since 1979 alongside numerous jazz and blues legends, including Willie Dixon, who told her, “You are the only hurricane I can appreciate.”

 For her fourth album, Hurricane Ruth teamed up with Tom Hambridge, the red-hot blues and country music producer who Buddy Guy calls “The white Willie Dixon.”
 Hambridge co-wrote and performed, along with a studio filled with Nashville stars.